FreakyDazio/darrencoxall_com/source/_posts/2014-08-18-executing-commands-in-go.markdown

 - Exit codes.
 These perform some cleanup, setup or check and you want to discard any output but assert the exit code.
 - Long running processes.
 This case is rarer but there are times when I want to spawn sub-processes.
 Maybe even starting up another server to proxy to for instance.

-So how do I handle these is Go?
+So how do I handle these in Go?
 The magic all comes from the wonderful [os/exec][1] which is part of the Go standard library.
-Using this library then commands become a first class citizen within your application.
+Using this library, commands become a first class citizen within your application.

 *For all examples I am only going to include the primary logic but I will keep a link to a full copy in the Go Playgroud.
-The copies won't execute within the Playground due to the restrictions Google have in place but they will run fun locally.*
+The copies won't execute within the Playground due to the restrictions Google have in place but they should run fine locally.*

 I have defined the following functions to keep the examples short: